solace-iot-team/async-apim-analytics/apim-analytics-server/devel/README.md

 > The API Management Connector is created with two organizations (organization1, organization2), each with a pre-defined setup
 > of resources (the resources definition files are located in the `<SERVER_DEVEL_HOME>/resources/apim-connector/` directory).

-To create a multi-container Docker application with Prometheus and Grafana (but no API Management Connector):
+To create a multi-container Docker application with MongoDB, Prometheus and Grafana (but no API Management Connector):

 ```bash
 cd <SERVER_DEVEL_HOME>